ADGEfficiency/intro-to-distributed-computation-in-python/README.md

 What you will get out of this tutorial:

 - functional programming fundamentals,
+- concurrency, parallelism & asynchrony,
 - why & how to use `multiprocessing` and `asyncio`,
-- concurrency, parallelism & asynchrony,
-- understand the ecosystem for distributing compute over many machines in Python,
+- introduction to the ecosystem for distributing compute over many machines in Python,
-- know how to deploy a Dask cluster on EC2.
+- demonstration of using an EC2/Dask/Coiled/Prefect stack to deploy a Dask cluster to EC2.

 ## Agenda